build a site for free

 Initially, this section was meant as a documentary on what I did to my car and when.
 Its main purpose was to remind myself, now that it's gone.

-Because a lot of love, blood and sweat has gone into it and it'd be impossible for me to remember it all.
+Because a lot of love, blood and sweat has gone into it and it'd be impossible to remember it all later on.

 Mobirise